 Westinghouse has been around for over 130 years, and they’re one of the top names in electrical supplies.
 Their iGen2200 portable generator is fuel efficient, quiet, and weighs less than 50 pounds.
-Many of the reviews came from people who used the generator for their homes following Hurricane Maria, and most of those reviewers found that it worked well for the job.
+We love this option for camping and an larger events.

 Pros: Can power cellphones and laptops in addition to larger appliances, comes with USB and 120v ports.